Barbara Bohach (department head)

 C. Approval for licensure after completion of the teacher education program, professional semester, and graduation from Luther College.

 Luther College prepares students to be eligible for licensure in the state of Iowa.
 Luther students are also eligible to receive a preliminary license in most states.
+All students must complete the Luther College program and meet the Iowa requirements, irrespective of the state in which the student plans to eventually teach, in order to be approved for licensure.
+Check with the Education Department for your particular program.
 Each state regulates certification rules for teacher licensing.
+It is the student's responsibility to monitor the requirements for licensure outside of Iowa and discuss them with his or her advisor as necessary.
 These rules change often; therefore, for licensure outside Iowa, the best source for information is the state department of education website for your preferred state.
-All students must complete the Luther College program and meet the Iowa requirements, irrespective of the state in which the student plans to eventually teach, in order to be approved for licensure.
-Check with the education department on your particular program.
-Requirements are:
+See the link at our website, http://www.luther.edu/education/licensure/.
+Luther College program completion requirements are:

 Elementary Education (K6)

 Required for a major: EDUC 185/215 (Clinical Experience I in the Schools), EDUC 220, 221, 222, 223, 320, 321, 322, 325, 326, 328, 329, 376, 486, 490 or 493, PAID 450 (Making Decisions for U.S. Schools); ART 228, MUS 227, PE 229; HIST 101 and 126; MATH 123; two lab science courses (one biological science and one physical science).
 Writing requirement completed with EDUC 326.

 The elementary major requires an academic endorsement or a special endorsement.
 If more than one endorsement is selected, please speak with your advisor regarding the length of student teaching required.
 A ninth semester may be necessary for completion of the program.

 At least 76 semester hours (19 course equivalents) must be completed outside of the education (EDUC) discipline.